coder/docs/guides/ssl-certificates/cloudflare.md

 ## Step 3: Configure Coder to issue and use the certificates

-If your installation uses an external egress, you'll need to configure your ingress to use the **coder-root-cert** and **coder-devurls-cert**.
+If your installation uses an external ingress, you'll need to configure your ingress to use the **coder-root-cert** and **coder-devurls-cert**.

 However, if you're using the default